gameproxy/gameproxy.github.io/help/articles/0014-aboutAdmins.md

 ## About GameProxy admins
 #### James Livesey
-* First published: 11th Febfebruary 2019
+* First published: 11th February 2019
+* Last updated: 12th February 2019

 GameProxy admins are special people on the site who make sure that all is working and that people are behaving in accordance to the [Terms](/terms.html).